Military career of L. Ron Hubbard: Alleged war wounds

 As the psychologist and computer scientist Christopher Evans has noted, "One aspect of [Hubbard's] war record that is particularly confused, and again typical of the mixture of glamour and obscurantism which surrounds Hubbard and his past, is the matter of wounds or injuries suffered on active service."
 Hubbard asserted after the war that he had been "blinded with injured optic nerves, and lame with physical injuries to hip and back...
 Yet I worked my way back to fitness and strength in less than two years, using only what I knew about Man and his relationship to the universe."
 Accounts published by the Church of Scientology asserted that he had been "flown home in the late spring of 1942 in the secretary of the Navy's private plane as the first U.S.-returned casualty from the Far East".
-A 2006 publication goes further, describing him as "the first American casualty of South Pacific combat".
+The Church of Scientology goes further, describing him as "the first American casualty of South Pacific combat".

 Thomas Moulton, Hubbard's executive officer on USS PC-815, testified in 1984 that Hubbard had said that he had been shot in the Dutch East Indies, and that on another occasion Hubbard had told him that his eyes had been damaged by the flash of a large-caliber gun.
 Hubbard himself told Scientologists in a taped lecture that he had suffered eye injuries after having had "a bomb go off in my face."
-He told Robert Heinlein, the science fiction writer, that "both of his feet had been broken (drumhead-type injury) when his last ship was bombed".
-It is important to note that a drumhead injury was not a foot injury, but rather an injury to the eardrum (tympanic membrane), a common war injury at the time.
+He told Robert Heinlein, the science fiction writer, that "both of his feet had been broken ... when his last ship was bombed".
 According to Heinlein, Hubbard said that he "had had a busy war – sunk four times and wounded again and again".
-Hubbard was said to have been "twice been pronounced dead" and to have spent a year in a naval hospital which he "utilized in the study of endocrine substances and protein".
+Hubbard was said to have "twice been pronounced dead" and to have spent a year in a naval hospital which he "utilized in the study of endocrine substances and protein".
 The techniques that he developed "made possible not only his own recovery from injury, but helped other servicemen to regain their health".
 On another occasion, Hubbard said that he had been hospitalized because "I was utterly exhausted.
 I'd just been in combat theater after combat theater, you see, with no rest, no nothing between."